"Why spend so much for lights when I can get them cheaper without the name brand?"

 40.02 Watts / 2.90 Amps

-We pride ourselves with running our lights at 100% and do rigorous testing to ensure the customer receives exactly what our Racers, Military, and Engineering team are working with.
-Our lights have little to no variation in technical detail from light to light.
-The specs we claim are 100% accurate and we are always willing to demonstrate and verify them at our in-house engineering facilities, or at the many shows and events we attend annually.
+We pride ourselves in running our lights at 100%.
+We perform rigorous testing to ensure that the customer receives exactly what our Racers, Military, and staff use in the field.
+The specs we claim are 100% accurate.
+In fact, we are always willing to verify them at our in-house engineering facilities, or the many shows and events at which you may find us .

 Our CopperDrive technology allows us to run every LED safely, at 100%.
-Our engineers spec every single component and material, ensuring flawless circuit board designs that provide consistent output, at levels that take full advantage of current LED technologies.
+Our engineers spec each component and material to ensure consistent output at levels that take full advantage of emerging LED and Laser technologies.